 - ½ tablespoon ginger paste

-- soak the black chickpeas in water overnight of for 6-7 hours.
+soak the black chickpeas in water overnight or for 8 to 9 hours.

-- drain and pressure cook the chickpeas with enough water and salt till they are thoroughly cooked.
+drain all the soaked water and then pressure cook the chickpeas with 2 cups water and ½ teaspoon salt for 10 to 15 minutes or till they are thoroughly cooked.

 - let the pressure settle down in the cooker.